 We’ve already covered tools that can help organize daily meetings in the section about communications, so here we’ll cover some tools that allow Scrum Masters to elicit even more value from daily meetings:

-- Geekbot: sometimes no matter how experienced the Scrum Master is, there can be issues (low trust, transition period from old environment) within teams that prevent them from having useful stand-up meetings.
+- Geekbot: Often, no matter how experienced the Scrum Master is, there are pain points (low trust, transition period from old environment) within teams that prevent team members from attending useful stand-up meetings.
 In this case, asynchronous stand-up meetings can be a great solution that also helps Scrum Masters to gather feedback and get to the bottom of problems faster and without long-term team productivity setbacks.

-On top of that Geekbot solves critical daily standup issues mentioned earlier:
+On top of that Geekbot solves critical daily standup issues:

-3. Allows every team member to report whenever they have free time, so that even if team members are in different time zones or follow different work schedules, they can share progress with their teammates without disrupting their productive regime.
+Allows every team member to report whenever they can, so that even if team members are in different time zones or follow different work schedules, they can share progress with their teammates without disrupting their productive regime.

 - Krisp: when people work from their homes, background noise may be of a particular issue.
 Using Krispo reduces the amount of background noises letting Scrum Masters run more efficient and focused meetings